WDI-SEA/notes/05-express/express-jwt/readme.md

 # API Authentication with Express - Tokens

 ### Objectives
-- Understand why authentication tokens are commonly used when interacting with APIs
+- Describe why authentication tokens are commonly used when interacting with APIs
 - Add a token strategy to an application
 - Authenticate a user based on their token